mosesogwo/etchASketch/README.md

-Etch-A-Sketch
+# Etch-A-Sketch
+- Click New Grid
+- Enter number of squares desired per side

-Hover over the grid to mark the sheet.
+- Hover over the grid to mark the sheet.